 Agentic Control Plane Blueprint

 What this is.
 The blueprint is the executive and architecture layer above the generated packs.
-It explains how SecurityRecipes becomes a credible secure context layer for agentic AI, not just a documentation site or prompt library.
+It explains how SecurityRecipes becomes a credible secure context layer for agentic AI, not just a documentation site or recipe catalog.

-SecurityRecipes already has the hard parts of an enterprise agentic program: secure context trust, MCP gateway policy, authorization conformance, connector trust, non-human identity, memory boundaries, skill supply-chain checks, egress decisions, run receipts, red-team drills, readiness scoring, and measurement probes.
+SecurityRecipes already has the hard parts of an enterprise agentic program: secure context trust, MCP gateway policy, authorization conformance, connector trust, non-human identity, entitlement review, memory boundaries, skill supply-chain checks, agent handoff boundaries, egress decisions, run receipts, red-team drills, readiness scoring, catastrophic-risk gates, measurement probes, and an enterprise trust-center export.

-The Agentic Control Plane Blueprint turns those individual artifacts into one product story a buyer, AI platform owner, security architect, GRC reviewer, or acquirer can evaluate quickly:
+The Agentic Control Plane Blueprint turns those individual artifacts into one product story a reviewer, AI platform owner, security architect, GRC reviewer, or reviewer can evaluate quickly:

 • What is the reference architecture?